Tools Support

 How Much Does Cargo Insurance Cost?

-Cargo insurance typically costs 0.25% to 0.5% of the total insured value (cargo value + freight cost + 10% markup).
-For a $50,000 shipment, that's $125 to $250 — a small price to protect against total loss.
+Cargo insurance often costs 0.25% to 0.5% of the total insured value, which is cargo value plus freight cost plus a 10% markup.
+For a $50,000 shipment, that runs $125 to $250, a small price to guard against total loss.

 When You Absolutely Need Cargo Insurance